Home > Future Students > Student Services: Finding The Right Path > Recruitment and Diversity Services

 As the office within the College of Arts and Sciences tasked with undergraduate and graduate recruitment, we serve as the college liaison to Undergraduate Admissions and The Graduate School, organize college-specific events, coordinate divisional academic sessions for daily visits and represent and coordinate participation at off-campus events.

-We offer a number of other services to our faculty, staff and community partners including webinars, workshops and print and digital recruitment materials at the college, department and major level.
+We offer a number of other services to our faculty, staff and community partners at the college, department and major level.

-If your department would like assistance with recruitment efforts please get in touch.
+If your department would like assistance with recruitment efforts please submit a project request form.

 Student Diversity Resources